rokuality/rokuality-python/README.md

 # Rokuality Python - End to End Automation for Roku, XBox, Playstation, Cable SetTop Boxes, and More!

-The Rokuality platform allows you to distribute Roku, XBox, PS4, and Cable SetTop Box end to end tests across multiple devices on your network.
-The project goal is to provide a no cost/low cost open source solution for various video streaming platforms that otherwise don't offer an easily automatable solution!
-Clone and start the [Rokuality Server](https://github.com/rokuality/rokuality-server), and start writing tests!
+The Rokuality platform allows you to distribute Roku and XBox end to end tests across multiple devices on your network.
+Our platform's goal is to provide a low cost solution for various video streaming platforms that otherwise don't offer an easily automatable solution!
+Download the [Rokuality App](https://www.rokuality.com) and start writing tests!

-### Your Roku and XBox tests in the cloud!

-Access the [Rokuality Device Cloud](https://www.rokuality.com/) to run your Roku and XBox One tests in a CI/CD fashion from anywhere in the world!
-Get access to all the popular Roku streaming devices and XBox One devices for both automated and live device test sessions on the world's first Roku and XBox Webdriver device cloud.
-Your [device portal](https://www.rokuality.com/device-portal-and-site-services) will allow you to review your test history, manage your test teams, review run results, and more!
-Our [detailed documentation](https://www.rokuality.com/documentation) will get you and your team up and running quickly.
-Start a [free trial](https://www.rokuality.com/plans-pricing) today and get started!

-### Getting started: Get the Server
+### Getting started: Get the Rokuality App
-Clone/Download and start the [Rokuality Server](https://github.com/rokuality/rokuality-server) which acts as a lightweight web server proxy for your test traffic.
-The server does all the 'heavy lifting' on the backend.
+The [Rokuality App](https://www.rokuality.com/download) operates in 2 modes within a standalone app for Mac and Windows: First as a test debugger/builder which allows you to debug your Roku and XBox apps, and Second, as a server which can be used to execute/distribute your tests to your devices.

+### Device requirements: Roku
+Automated testing on Roku requires that you have Developer mode enabled on your device.
+[Enabling developer mode](https://blog.roku.com/developer/developer-setup-guide) on your Roku device is very straight forward.
+Keep track of your device username and password as created during the basic walkthrough as you'll need them to pass to your DeviceCapabilities at driver startup.
+Once you've enabled developer mode on your device you should be able to hit the device console page at http://yourrokudeviceip - Once that's done you are all set for automation!

+### Device requirements: XBox
+Automated testing on XBox requires the following:
+1. Google Chrome browser installed on the machine running the Rokuality server.
+The server uses headless chrome to handle various tasks like installing/launching/uninstalling the XBox appxbundles.
+You won't physically see chrome launch as it will run in headless mode.
+2. Your XBox must be in dev kit mode.
+[Enabling developer mode](https://docs.microsoft.com/en-us/windows/uwp/xbox-apps/devkit-activation) on your XBox is straight forward but it does require a 19$ Microsoft developer account which will allow you to automate 3 boxes from a single dev account.
+3. You must have the [XBox dev console](https://docs.microsoft.com/en-us/windows/uwp/xbox-apps/device-portal-xbox) available for remote access with NO username/password set.
+If properly setup you should be able to access your dev console remotely at `https://yourxboxip:11443`

 ### Getting started: Add the bindings to your Project
 To use Rokuality in your tests or application, install the `rokuality-python` dependency:
 ```xml
     pip install rokuality-python
 ```

-### Getting started: Roku
-See the [Getting Started: Roku](https://github.com/rokuality/rokuality-server) section for details about preparing your Roku device for test.
-The Rokuality framework is one of the first projects to provide support for the [Roku WebDriver API](https://github.com/rokudev/automated-channel-testing).

-### Getting started: XBox
-See the [Getting Started: XBox](https://github.com/rokuality/rokuality-server) section for details about preparing your XBox device for test.

-### Getting started: HDMI Connected Devices (Playstation, Cable SetTopBox, AndroidTV, AppleTV, and More)
-See the [Getting Started: HDMI Connected Devices (Playstation, Cable SetTopBox, AndroidTV, AppleTV, and More](https://github.com/rokuality/rokuality-server) section for details about preparing your Cable Settop Box, Playstation, AndroidTV, or AppleTV device for test.

 ### The Basics:
 The Rokuality bindings operate via Image Based Object Recognition and OCR techniques to identify 'elements' on the device screen and return them to your test scripts as Objects for verification and interaction.
 The project is modeled after the Selenium/Appium structure so if you've used those toolsets for browsers/mobile devices previously - this framework will look and feel very comfortable to you.
 See the [Roku example tests](https://github.com/rokuality/rokuality-python/blob/master/tests/test_roku.py) or [XBox example tests](https://github.com/rokuality/rokuality-python/blob/master/tests/test_xbox.py) or [HDMI example tests](https://github.com/rokuality/rokuality-python/blob/master/tests/test_playstation.py) for a full list of samples.